 - 1/2 teaspoon pepper

-- 2 cups cooked brown rice* (serve warm or hot)
+- 2 cups cooked white or brown rice* (serve warm or hot)

-- For the bell pepper saute: Bring a 12 inch pan to medium-low heat and add bell peppers, onions, olive oil, salt and pepper.
-Cook for 20 minutes or until bell peppers are tender stirring occasionally.
+- For the bell pepper saute: Bring a 12-inch cast iron skillet to medium-low heat and add bell peppers, onions, olive oil, salt and pepper.
+Add garlic and chili powder if desired for added flavor.
+Cook for 20 minutes or until bell peppers are tender, stirring occasionally.
 This can be made a couple days in advance and warmed just before serving.

-- Assemble your bowls: Add 1 cup of warm or hot cooked brown rice to each bowl.
+- Assemble your bowls: Add 1 cup of warm or hot cooked rice to each bowl.
 Add 1/2 cup room temperature or warm black beans to each bowl.
 Add 1/2 cup warm or hot sautéed bell peppers and 1/2 cup of chilled pico de gallo to each bowl.
-Divide the chilled avocado between the two bowls so each bowl gets half of the avocado.
-Squeeze fresh lime juice over the entire bowl.
-Sprinkle chopped cilantro overtop the bowl if desired.
-Taste and add more salt and pepper if needed.
-Enjoy!
+Just before serving add guacamole, vegan sour cream and romaine lettuce (all should be chilled in advance).

 Enjoy the extra pico de gallo with your favorite chips!
 Store extra ingredients in an airtight container in your refrigerator and assemble more bowls throughout the week.
 You will likely have some leftover black beans and sautéed bell peppers & onions.

-When I’m in a rush I use frozen brown rice and microwave it.
+When I’m in a rush I use frozen white or brown rice and microwave it.